 Here is a look at an alcohol detox timeline:

-- In 24-72 —ill and disoriented, possible tremors, hallucinations, and seizures
+- In 24–72 hours, ill and disoriented, possible tremors, hallucinations, and seizures

-- 1 week after you stop drinking, the symptoms will begin to abate
+- One week after you stop drinking, the symptoms will begin to abate

 Join us at Tides Edge facility, a comprehensive alcohol detox center.
 This is the place to begin your journey to a healthier new life.
 Our compassionate clinicians understand what you’re going through and are ready to walk along beside you.
 They’ll make sure you are safe and comfortable during this time.